geirfp/CMI-5_Spec_Current/cmi5_spec.md

 * __Learning Records Store (LRS)__: As defined in the xAPI specification.

-* __Registration__: An enrollment instance of a learner in a course. (a registration ID uniquely identifies this).
-The registration ID persists throughout the course progress to completion and during review of a completed course.
+* __Registration__: An enrollment instance of a learner in a course.
+(A Registration ID uniquely identifies this).
+The Registration ID persists throughout the course progress to completion and during review of a completed course.
 A new registration is created for new enrollment instances (such as recurrent courses or re-taking courses).

 * __Session__: A period of time marked by the launch of an AU until its termination (or abandonment).